 4. A confirmation screen appears on the screen.

-Press the button next to Yes to format the card.

-Press the button next to No to cancel.
+Press Yes to format the card.
+Press NO to cancel.

 If any photos in the memory card are locked, a message appears telling you that the photos will be erased if you reformat the card.
-Press the button next to Yes to format the card.
-Press the button next to No to cancel.
+Press Yes to format the card.
+Press No to cancel.